 Results of the sensitivity analyses applied to all grid cells within D03 and all hours during the six-month period are consistent with those from the individual grid cell with highest LLJ frequency.
-Usage of a fixed threshold extracts LLJs with higher wind speed maxima overall; across all criteria groups, the median LLJ height is higher by approximately 20 m when fixed thresholds are applied (Figure 8(a)).
+The median LLJ height is higher by approximately 20 m when the fixed wind speed thresholds are applied than in use of any of the variable thresholds (Figure 8(a)).
 Use of a higher variable threshold for LLJ detection (i.e. going from a deviation in wind speeds of 10% around the jet maximum to 50%) leads to a modest decline in the median height of the LLJ (Figure 8(a)) and a marked decline in LLJ duration from 6 hours to 2 hours (Figure 8(c)).
-Use of a stricter fixed threshold leads to an even smaller change in the median height of the LLJ maximum (Figure (8(b)).
+Use of a stricter fixed threshold leads to an even smaller change in the median height of the LLJ maximum (Figure (8(b))).
 For all three properties, the LLJ cases become more self-similar (the dispersion of the distributions decreases) as increasingly selective criteria are applied (Figure 8).
-For all levels of strictness considered, variable criteria extract more cases that are identified as outliers (i.e. lie beyond 1.5 times the interquartile range from the 75th percentile) in terms of the LLJ duration than fixed criteria (Figure 8(c)).
-As in results for an individual grid cell shown in Figure 6, as the absolute threshold applied for LLJ detection increases, the LLJ maximum wind speed increases, whilst the converse is true for increasing the variable criteria threshold (Figure 8(b)).
+For all levels of strictness considered, variable criteria extract more cases that are threshold for applied for LLJ detection increases, the LLJ maximum wind speed increases, whilst the converse is true for increasing the variable criteria threshold (Figure 8(b)).